kholoudsamy97/HackTheBox_writeups/Retired Machines/Nibbles/README.md

 # Privilege Escalation

-We will run sudp -l command to to see if we have passwordless sudo access to anything because we didn't know password of nibbler and we will find that:
+run sudo -l command to to see if we have passwordless sudo access to anything because we didn't know password of nibbler:

 ![](images/root1.png)

-so we will create a new monitor.sh file in the founded path then put in it command bash -i to return shell and exeute it as sudo to get root shell as following:
+so we will create a new monitor.sh file in the founded path then put in it command "bash -i" to return shell and execute it as sudo to get root shell as the following:

 ![](images/root2.png)
 ![](images/root3.png)